elastic/elastic-package/docs/howto/system_testing.md

 ### Agent service deployer

-When using the Agent service deployer, everything works as a Docker Compose service deployer.
-The only difference is that in this case the `elastic-agent` provided by the stack will not be used and is expected that the service referenced in the test config is a custom `elastic-agent`.
-This agent will be deployed as a Docker compose service named `custom-agent` which base configuration is provided [here](../../internal/testrunner/runners/system/servicedeployer/custom-agent-base-config.yml).
+When using the Agent service deployer, the `elastic-agent` provided by the stack will not be used.
+An agent will be deployed as a Docker compose service named `docker-custom-agent` which base configuration is provided [here](../../internal/testrunner/runners/system/servicedeployer/custom-agent-base-config.yml).
 This configuration will be merged with the one provided in the `custom-agent.yml` file.
-Optionally, other services can be defined in a separate `docker-compose.yml` file.
 This is useful if you need different capabilities than the provided by the `elastic-agent` used by the `elastic-package stack` command.